A1exKH/myProjectEulerSolutions/README.md

 # List of tasks:
 ## Problem #1.
-Multiples of 3 and 5
+Multiples of 3 and 5.
 Find the sum of all the multiples of 3 or 5 below 1000.

 ## Problem #2.
-Even Fibonacci numbers
+Even Fibonacci numbers.
 By considering the terms in the Fibonacci sequence whose values do not exceed four million, find the sum of the even-valued terms.

 ## Problem #3.
-Largest prime factor
+Largest prime factor.
 The prime factors of 13195 are 5, 7, 13 and 29.
 What is the largest prime factor of the number 600851475143 ?